Invariant Measures for a Stochastic Fokker-Planck Equation: Introduction

-Concerning the proof of existence, uniqueness and mixing of the invariant measure for problem~\eqref{eqg}, we make the most of both hypoellipticity and hypocoercivity.
-Indeed existence follows from compactness of time-averages that stems from compact embedding of $L^2_{\nabla,D}$ in $L^2_{x,v}$, instantaneous regularization and uniform-in-time bounds in $L^2_{\nabla,D}$, while mixing follows from exponential convergence of stochastic trajectories.
+The existence of an invariant measure for problem~\eqref{eqg} follows then almost readily from hypoellipticity and hypocoercivity.
+Indeed existence is obtained from compactness\footnote{See Appendix~\ref{app:invariant}.} of time-averages that stems from compact embedding of $L^2_{\nabla,D}$ in $L^2_{x,v}$, instantaneous regularization and uniform-in-time bounds in $L^2_{\nabla,D}$.
+Concerning uniqueness and mixing, they stem from exponential convergence of stochastic trajectories.

+\paragraph{\textbf{Further comments.}} Though hypocoercive and hypoelliptic estimates play a crucial role in our analysis, we caution the reader that the constraint on $|\lambda|$ is more intimately tied to issues of localization in the velocity variable.
+As we already pointed out, even for the Fokker-Planck operator acting on functions constant in space --- an elliptic operator --- some localization is needed to obtain global-in-time estimates.
+Yet choosing a framework ensuring localization necessarily breaks the skew-symmetric structure of the Stratonovich transport term, resulting in quasilinear contributions to energy estimates imposing some constraint on $|\lambda|$ even for the existence part of the argument.

+Control on velocity spreading is indeed an ubiquitous issue in the analysis of (non relativistic) kinetic models.
+To some extent, for most problems concerning collisionless models this is actually the key issue.
+Collisional mechanisms, as encoded here by the Fokker-Planck operator, usually damp large velocities thus offering better localization.
+Yet as is readily apparent on characteristic equations~\eqref{XVsto} forcing terms may counterbalance collisional effects and lead to a loss of localization in large time.
+The constraint on noise intensity in Theorems~\ref{thmex} and~\ref{thminv} precisely enforces that collisions are the dominant mechanism acting on velocity localization.

+\paragraph{\textbf{Plan of the paper.}} The proof of Theorem~\ref{thmexFP} is provided in Appendix~\ref{app:thmexFP}.
+In Section~\ref{sec:existsuniqueg} we introduce our framework with more precision and prove Theorem~\ref{thmex}.
+Hypoelliptic and hypocoercive estimates on the solution $g$ to \eqref{eqg} are proved in Section~\ref{sec:hypopo}, see Theorem~\ref{thmhypo}.
+They are applied in Section~\ref{sec:invmeas} to the proof of Theorem~\ref{thminv}.
+In Appendix~\ref{app:probaVFP} we recall the classical probabilistic interpretation of the Vlasov-Fokker-Planck operator and use it to prove some well-known estimates used to prove Theorem~\ref{thmexFP} and provide an explicit example, already summarized in Proposition~\ref{explicitmu}, showing that some restriction on $|\lambda|$ is indeed required in the framework of Theorems~\ref{thmex} and~\ref{thminv}.
+In Appendix~\ref{app:background} we also gather some basic background material that may be skipped by the expert reader but may be useful to the reader unfamiliar with some of the crucial underlying concepts.